j9t/little-books/manuscript/html-css-frameworks.md

 1. Which one meets our needs the best?
 2. Which one is of the best quality (that is, which one is as tailored/customizable, usable, and extensible as possible)?

 These questions underline the importance of knowing our precise needs.
-It is even important in order to _pick_ a framework, as knowing our needs helps determine which framework fits better (tailoring) and comes closer to our extensibility needs (though simple needs don't require extensibility as frequently as comprehensive needs).
+It is even important in order to _pick_ a framework, as knowing our needs helps determine which framework fits better (tailoring) and comes closer to our extensibility needs (though simple needs don’t require extensibility as frequently as comprehensive needs).

 ### The Two Ground Rules of Using a Framework